 - In London, Cleary was the second U.S. firm to sign the Joint Protocol for Pro Bono Legal Work and is active with LawWorks, the leading pro bono resource for legal volunteers in the United Kingdom.

 - In Germany, the firm has been providing pro bono support in response to the ongoing refugee crisis, both directly to individuals and to organizations serving refugees.
-Among other projects, our attorneys have focused on ensuring that refugees have access to Wi-Fi, asylum support, and research and exploration of the wider sociological context of the crisis.
+Among other projects, our attorneys have focused on ensuring that refugees have access to Wi-Fi and asylum support, as well as researching and exploring the wider sociological context of the crisis.

 - In addition to its usual range of pro bono work, our New York, D.C. and London offices have well-developed community service programs that promote leadership and the pursuit of higher education, while bridging the gap between our lawyers and young people in our communities.

 - New York: For more than 20 years, our New York office has partnered with the Washington Irving Campus in a multiprogram year-round initiative to prepare public high school students for college and adult life.

 - Washington, D.C.: Our D.C. office mentors McKinley Technology High School students on a biweekly basis in connection with the D.C.
 College Access Program.
 In 2014, Cleary received an Outstanding Achievement Award from the Washington Lawyers’ Committee for Civil Rights and Urban Affairs in recognition of the program.

 - London: Cleary lawyers in our London office engage in a six-week legal skills curriculum for 13- and 14-year-old pupils attending schools in under-resourced communities.

 Cleary Gottlieb does not accept direct requests for pro bono representation.
 Our pro bono clients are referred to us by legal services organizations.
 If you are in need of pro bono legal representation, you may be able to find help from one of these resources: